Devil in Christianity: Satan in the Old Testament

 Zechariah's vision of recently deceased Joshua the High Priest depicts a dispute in the heavenly throne room between Satan and the Angel of the Lord (Zechariah 3:1–2).
 The scene describes Joshua the High Priest dressed in filthy rags, representing the nation of Judah and its sins, on trial with God as the judge and Satan standing as the prosecutor.
 Yahweh rebukes Satan and orders that Joshua be given clean clothes, representing God's forgiveness of Judah's sins.
 Goulder (1998) views the vision as related to opposition from Sanballat the Horonite.
 Again, Satan acts in accordance with God's will.
 The text implies he functions both as God's accuser and as his executioner.

 Identified with the Devil

-Some parts of the Bible, which do not originally refer to an evil spirit or Satan, have been retroactively interpreted as references to the devil.
+Some parts of the Bible, which do not originally refer to Satan, have been retroactively interpreted as references to the Devil.